Regional Municipal Court

 - For Payment Agreements, a fee of $1.08 is applicable per payment.

-- Payment by credit card only (debit cards or prepaid credit cards are not accepted).
+- Payment by credit card or debit card (prepaid credit cards are not accepted).

 Payments can be made by cheque, bank draft or money order payable to “Cour municipale régionale de Vaudreuil-Soulanges”.
 You must attach to your payment the reply form identifying the offence number.
 Please note that if your licence is suspended, personal cheques are not accepted.